South Downs Dark Skies Festival

 Our heritage dates back five decades as a small group known as the Lewes Astronomers.
 Astronomy has made significant strides during that time, yet it remains one of the few scientific disciplines in which amateurs can play a useful role.

-Relaunched in 2022 as the Lewes Astronomical Society, we now have over a hundred members and growing.
-However, our ethos remains simple: to promote all aspects of astronomy in a friendly and inclusive environment for people living in and around the Lewes area.
+Relaunched in 2022 as the Lewes Astronomical Society, we now attract about 150 members each year.
+Yet our ethos remains simple: to promote all aspects of astronomy in a friendly and inclusive environment for people living in and around the Lewes area.

-By submitting this form, you agree to our Privacy & Cookies Policies
+By submitting this form, you agree to our Privacy & Cookies Policies.
+New members are automatically subscribed to our mailshots when joining our society.

 Prof Stephen Wilkins